NSW · The Hills Shire Council

 • Erection of a new structure; Earthworks, retaining walls and structural support

-39A TAYLOR STREET WEST PENNANT HILLS 2125Under Assessment
+39A TAYLOR STREET WEST PENNANT HILLS 2125Determined

 • Dwelling house; Alterations or additions to an existing building or structure